saildot4k/Crystal-Chip-R34-v3/readme.txt

         - Updated makeit_nocd.bat to build FW for CC1.X to actually run BM from mc0,mc1,usb. mc0/mc1 works as needed
 	- Updated bminit.pbat to load IRX drivers from where BM is running from, otherwise with DEV1/2 would not see/run apps from mc0/1/USB/HDD.
 	- Updated source OSDPAY.S to load USBHDFSD.IRX instead of the outdated USB_MASS.IRX.
 Booting from Dev2 (USB) is still broken
-	- Updated HDDMOUNT.IRX and BM/DEVS/PS2HDD/DEVINFO.PBT to load __common HDD partition instead of +Crystal.
+	- Updated HDDMOUNT.IRX and BM/SCRIPTS/HDDLOAD.PBT to load __common HDD partition instead of +Crystal.
 This is to keep things consistent with the homebrew community
 	- Edited BM/FWS/LATEST/FWINFO.PBT to give FW boot choices as to where to load BM from
 	- Commented out install script for USB FW as currently not working.
 Others can experiment as needed by editing BM/FWS/LATEST/FWINFO.PBT
-    To Do:
+	- Used El Isras USB drivers for exfat support: BDM Assault (https://github.com/israpps/BDMAssault) To Do:
 	- Fix USB Loading.
 	- Add DEV9 mode to allow BM to boot from iHDD!
 	- CC1.X support loading BM from any source without needing multiple FW IE boot order
+	- Add support/Custom Firmware for 8MB (64megabit) AT45DB642D-CNC chip.
+Needs 1052

 Release 34 v2 by Jones23